Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 1. Cover Page

-Cover pages serve as a great quick-reference point for your new employees.
-It gives them a quick overview of your management and contact structure.
+Cover pages serve as a great quick reference point as it gives readers a quick overview of your management and contact structure.

 These are some things your cover page should include: